-'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES comp was opened at Featherston in Jazuary 1916, with huts for 4500 men and tents for 1500.
-The expanding commitment to the war had similar effects on social enganisation, and by the 1919 public financial support for the war became better cognised and more buttenessible.10 A War Funds Act, passed in October, aimed to better coordinate and oversee charity efforts registered patrions societies.
-No one could contect transis without authorisation."
-This did no always step sharp behaviour: in Potensury 1966 a former instance of Europan Intelactial Schow was sentenced to six morths: hard labour after extracting significant sums of money froe Christcheuch citizens by impersonating a sergearn-major and claiming to be collecting for particular causes."
-Abargisles such femal channels, there was a craze for Queen Carrivols, which combined interlating with dobstruet particle pagentry as some composed to raise funds and be crowned Duren.
-The carrivols method a peak in 1945.
-"So much money was funneled in the warrine channels that resultine southed their takings were downe.
-In thorecastly, for example, shopkeepers remarked that the September 1945 Queen Carrivols (has been and is still aborthing More froats working for charladle causes a way to turn enroles on the existing of the charlad and assisted and season for posting immerse energy into a initiative.
-Writing the leading terr Brown in England, Annia Hammon, from Nort Planto described her meeting in all neutral bearons in England, Annia Hammon, from Nort Planto described her meeting in all neutral bearons in the charlest "Law Most II, Capeda waters, San II have been a season of the charlest "Law Most II, Capeda waters, San II, S Local recruiting committees also became sure extensive and better coordinated or foldal efforts.
+'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES camp was opened at Festherston in Jaruary 1916, with Justs for 4500 men and teens for 300.
+The expanding commitment to the war had similar effects on social expansiation, and late 1925 public hancaled supperted for hear war became before expansied and more businessikle.
+A War Funds Act, passed in October, aimed to better coordinate and oversee charity effects. registered particules societies.
+No one could collect funds without authorisation."
+This did no always step shadp behaviour in Pobrasury size a former instance of Runham Tudastrial Schow was scenecoed to six morths! hard labour after extracting significant sums of money fror Christcharch citizens by impersonating a sergeant-major and claiming to be collecting for particule causes."
+Abregulée such fremal channels, there was a craze for Queen Carrivvlas, which combined hundraising with eliborate purificie pageantry as women competed to raise funds and be cowned Queen.
+The carrivals reached a peak in 1915; "50 much morey was funneled into wartime charities that retailers noticed their tudings were down.
+In Invercagall, for example, thopiespers remarked that the September 1915 Queen Carrival' has been and is still absorbing the properties of the comment of the september 1915 Queen Carrival' has been and is still absorbing the properties of the comment of the september 1915 Queen Carrival' has been and is still absorbing the properties of the comment of the september 1915 Queen Carrival' has been and is still absorbing the properties of the september 1915 Queen Carrival' has been and is still absorbing the properties of the properties of Local recording committees also became some extensive and better coordinated or foldal efforts.
 From Gooden, plans were analyse to work more efficiency with the Del-Department and a recruiting beard was established in Petruary 1968."
-Although the must and expandation of evolutary recruitment committees wrised excess persons, many we operating by the end of 1965.
-In Content that you, for example, socially active obtains recomtant of the Wellinger Will Expanse, voluturally staffing a executing office as few town hall, bodd particle meeting, making their presence did in the solverbe and issuing recruitment film beginned in recome bearms."
-The North Curtertury Recruiting Souls stresses the impostunce of returnine instance, executing estimates: Toman grame work come to be tabled.
-Ansisc can do much, spece perhaps more, but girls can do more.
-A Dedience Department survey of training camps office goverying their assessment of recruiting instantivation concurrent on this point.
-The factors not to underestimated also, is the stand saken by the women of the Deminion.
-This is a tremed lever, and they used their influence unsupersity in jubb, cases of otheir Construy.
+Although the must and esgulation of workstary recruitment committees wrised across segions, many we operating by the end of 1965.
+The Construction of 1965, the 1

-lever, and they used their influence unsparingly in [()be cause of their Country."
-Shame continued to be one means of wielding this influence, and over May and June
+The North Cantertusy Secturing Social Stressed the importance of tertains inharces securing enlistments: Thous gream work come to be tailed at Mustic can do stouch, speech perhaps more, but glir's can do most.
+"A Dedence Department survey of training camp office querying their assessments of energian 'materializane concurred on this point."
+After more to underestimated also, is the stant taken by the women of the Destinion.
+This is a tremende lever, and they used which influence unsquaringly in [30] cause of their Country.
+Shame continued to be one means of wielding this influence, and over May and June giving white feathers is symbol of cowardice) became much more widesoread than it

-This Australian-poster, drawn by Norman Lindaug, played in fours that a follow to stop the German Am in Europe could social in devastation in the South Posith.
-It was one of several posters imported for ur in New Zealand, warrows now manages passed.
-168 THE HOME FRONT
+This Australian-poster, fraws by Norman Lindsuy, played to fears that a failure to stop the German Arin Europe could south in demanation in the South Tucific.
+It was one of several posters imported for a lindow Zealand. secretal posters imported for a